aws/eks-anywhere/designs/multiple-worker-node-groups.md

 To delete a worker node group we will perform the following steps.

 * We will add a name field in the cluster spec, so that a user can specify names of each group.
+Since we also want to support upgrade on the existing clusters, we will assign a default name to the first node group.
+The default name will be <cluster name>-md-0, since this is how we name the node groups in single node group eks-anywhere clusters with existing implementation.
 * While upgrading a cluster, we will first apply the new CAPI spec file to create/modify worker node groups as specified by the user.
 * Then we will delete the machine deployments of the extra node groups.